Charles Ng: Murders

 Upon further examination of the Honda Prelude, investigators found a bullet hole in the car's roof, along with blood spatter, a stun gun, and several unspent bullets.
 Under the passenger seat, a utility bill was found in the name of Lake's ex-wife, Claralyn Balazs, with a Wilseyville address.
 On June 4, San Francisco Police detectives and Calaveras County Sheriffs investigators searched the Wilseyville cabin with Balazs's permission.
 In one of the bedrooms, they discovered video equipment belonging to Harvey Dubs, who had vanished from his San Francisco apartment along with his wife Deborah, and their infant son, Sean, in July 1984.

 Investigators also found vehicles belonging to Bond and Stapley parked on the property.
 Bond had rented a house just 50 yards from Lake's cabin with his girlfriend Brenda O'Connor and their infant son.
 Stapley, a friend of Bond's, had also been staying at the house.
 Detectives found the house empty and the rent unpaid for several months.
 Next to the driveway stood a cinder-block bunker that Lake had constructed.
 Inside the bunker, investigators found a copy of The Collector as well as tools, handcuffs, women's clothing, and makeup.
-In his teenage years, Lake had read a 1963 John Fowles novel called The Collector, which tells the story of a man who captures a woman named Miranda and keeps her as a slave in the hopes she would eventually fall in love with him.
+In his teenage years, Lake had read a 1963 John Fowles novel called The Collector, which tells the story of a man who captures a woman (named Miranda) and keeps her as a slave in the hopes she would eventually fall in love with him.
 Lake was fascinated by this novel, and used the book as inspiration for what he called "Operation Miranda".
 Posted on a wall was a list of typewritten rules for female captives to follow, along with pictures of 21 women, some of them nude.
 Behind one wall, through a hidden door, was a tiny windowless cell with a small mattress and a bucket that may have been used as a toilet.
 Investigators believed that women had been held in the cell as Lake's prisoners.

 In a makeshift burial site nearby, police unearthed roughly 45 pounds of burned and crushed human bone fragments, corresponding to a minimum of 11 bodies.

-In addition to Bond, O'Connor, the Dubs, and their children, other victims included Paul Cosner, Randy Jacobsen, Mike Carroll, Kathy Allen, Jeff Gerald, Robin Stapley, Clifford Peranteau, relatives and friends who came looking for Bond and O'Connor, and two gay men.
+In addition to Bond, O'Connor, the Dubs, and their children, other victims included Paul Cosner, Randy Jacobsen, Mike Carroll and Kathy Allen, Jeff Gerald, Robin Scott Stapley, Clifford Peranteau, Donald Giulietti, Richard Carrazza (survived), Cheryl Okoro, Maurice Rock, and Reggie Frisby.
+O'Connor and Frisby's remains were identified through investigative genetic genealogy in 2025 by Identifinders International, Intermountain Forensics, and the Calaveras Cold Case Task Force.